secretstartups/handbook/support/license-and-renewals/index.html.md

 description: License & Renewals (L&R) comprises efforts to resolve problems customer face when they purchase or renew their self-managed or gitlab.com subscription.
 ---

+## On this page
+{:.no_toc .hidden-md .hidden-lg}

+- TOC
+{:toc .hidden-md .hidden-lg}

 ## Overview

-When customers purchase or renew their subscription, they sometimes run into problems applying their license or associating their subscription to their namespace and making use of their purchase.
-License & Renewals (L&R) comprises efforts to resolve these problems.
+When customers purchase or renew their GitLab subscription, they sometimes need help if things don't work as expected.
+Support Engineers focused on License & Renewals (L&R) help resolve these problems.

-L&R work generally involves collaborating with customers and other GitLab teams, as well as checking internal GitLab systems and data validation.
+L&R work generally involves collaborating with customers and other GitLab teams (e.g. Sales and Fulfillment), as well as checking internal GitLab systems and data validation.
 Some examples:

 * Answering general queries about purchasing and managing a subscription from a user.